Pediatric Orthopedic Surgeons treating Amniotic Band Syndrome

 What are the Different Types of Fibula Fractures?

-Breaks and fractures both refer to the same ailment and fibula fractures can happen around the ankle, knee, and center of the leg.
+Breaks and fractures both refer to the same ailment, and fibula fractures can occur around the ankle, knee, and center of the leg.
 Additionally, there are several kinds of fractures, which may also have an impact on care and healing.
 These kinds consist of:

 • An ankle break refers to a lateral malleolus fracture.